cassini1010/documentations/docs/pythonBuiltIns.md

 ## open()

-It is recomended to use `open` in the `with` statement as it takes care of closing the file once it exits `with` block.
+It is recommended to use `open` in the `with` statement as it takes care of closing the file once it exits `with` block.
 Even when an exception occur.

 `fp` is a file object.
 Like file pointer in other languages.